Myths & Misconceptions Monday (Real Estate / Home Edition) Vlog #4: “I Need To Make Sure I Have And Keep The Original Deed To My House”

 Thinking that you need the original deed to your property, is quite a common misconception.
 And to be quite honest, makes sense right?
-I mean, you need originals of all the other important documents right?
+I mean, you need the originals of all the other important documents, right?

 In this case, however, Connecticut’s law regarding property deeds is a bit different.
 Watch the video below, or read the script, for a full explanation by attorney Joan Reed Wilson.